Why You Should Choose Mobil Rarus 427?

 Oil is formulated according to application and usage.
 Likewise, the additives are also included for each specific use.
 The lubricant type and operating conditions determine their quantity.

 They are put into the base oil to boost its lubricant performance and prolong the equipment’s life.
-In their absence, the oil would become contaminated, breakdown, or not able to protect the compressor parts.
+In their absence, the oil would become contaminated, break down, or not be able to protect the compressor parts.

 There is an extensive list of benefits of mixing up the additives.
 I will render a few of them that are of prime importance in simpler words.